MakenaGrigsby/Independent-Study--Statistical-Methods-for-Machine-Learning/README.md

 # Independent-Study--Statistical-Methods-for-Machine-Learning
-This repository will show any material cover in my Independent Study at CSUSB
+This repository will show any material covered in my Independent Study at CSUSB